Frequently Asked Questions

 There is no review body or person to whom you can complain about the Inspector’s decision concerning your complaint.

 The Parliamentary Committee on the ICAC is responsible for ensuring that the Inspector carries out her role and functions properly.
-It does not, however, have power to review individual complaints which the Inspector has decided.
+It does not, however, have power to review individual complaints about which the Inspector has made a decision.

 While the Inspector cannot be required to do so, as a matter of policy, a request to review a decision will be considered.
-However, a review will only be considered if the person requesting it indicates clearly how or why the Inspector’s decision was inappropriate or unreasonable and/or provides new information of substance that is relevant to the decision to be reviewed.
+However, a review will only be done if the person requesting it indicates clearly how or why the Inspector’s decision was wrong or unreasonable and/or provides new information of substance that is relevant to the decision to be reviewed.

 On occasions, complainants continue to send correspondence to the OIICAC after the Inspector has determined their complaint and/or a request for review in relation to it.
 Such correspondence is read.
 However, if it does not provide new information or seek to make a fresh complaint about a matter not already dealt with, the Inspector may determine that any future correspondence of that kind will be filed without a response.
 If such a determination is made, the Inspector will notify the complainant.